From Genesis 4:1-9:

 After the Lord God had expelled Adam and Eve from the Garden of Eden for their disobedience, Cain killed his brother out of jealousy that God had found Abel’s sacrifice acceptable, but He had rejected Cain’s.
 After Cain murdered his brother Abel, God asked him where his brother was.
 Cain‘s question, “Am I my brother’s keeper?”, was delivered in the form of an answer to the Lord, and also serves as inspiration for our theme this month at Peace Missionary Baptist Church.

+Aside from the fact that Abel was his brother, perhaps the most disheartening thing about Cain’s reply is that it lacks empathy and shows a total disregard for the wellbeing of another.
+Though many misinterpret his question to have a literal meaning, Cain’s words have come to symbolize people’s unwillingness to accept responsibility for the welfare of others, including loved ones and members of your community.
 While we agree that no one is the absolute “keeper” of others, in that we are not responsible for everyone’s safety when we are not present, every man is his brother’s keeper in that we are not to commit acts of hatred against them or allow others to do so (if we can prevent it).

 This month, our family at Peace Missionary Baptist Church celebrates being dutiful “keepers” of our brothers.
 Not only referring to our “brothers” in the literal sense, but also meaning our church and local communities, respectively.